 Motor Neurone Disease

-Web site of Professor Hawking’s.
+University of Cambridge tribute to the late Professor Hawking that died in March 2018.
 Includes details of his life, work and publications including A Brief History of Time and his life with Motor Neurone Disease.

 Signs and symptoms, terminology and facts from Wikipedia, the free encyclopedia.

 The UK’s largest motor neurone resource offering a vast amount of MND information and resources for those affected by MND as well as for professionals.
 Site includes research details, new and events.
 Northampton based with localised branches.

 Offers member and branch details, volunteering, research information and contacts a long news and whole range of fundraising ideas and activities.

 A comprehensive NHS website providing information, symptom details and causes along with video clips and a whole host of useful links relating to motor neuron disease.

 Providing motor neurone disease support, social activities and events in the areas of Hertfordshire.
 Site highlights fundraising details and volunteer opportunities.